jakubwro/NATS.jl/docs/src/custom-data.md

 ## Using custom types as handler input.

-It is possible to use and return custom types inside subscription handlers if `convert` method from `Union{Msg, HMsg}` is provided.
+It is possible to use and return custom types inside subscription handlers if `convert` method from `NATS.Msg` is provided.
+See `src/protocol/convert.jl` for example implementation for `String`.

 ```
 struct Person